DJBarnes/django-adminlte2-pdq/docs/source/menu.rst

 * ``ADMINLTE2_MENU``
 * ``ADMINLTE2_MENU_LAST``

-Defining one of these sections in the settings file is best when the sidebar content is static and the only thing that may change is the visibility of entries based on whether or not a user is authorized to see that particular thing.
+Defining one or more of these sections in the settings file is best when the sidebar content is static and the only thing that may change is the visibility of entries based on whether or not a user is authorized to see that particular thing.